 On Alert: Severe Storms Possible

-Friday, sunny and hot as high temps ascend to 90-degrees.
+Friday, sunny, breezy, and hot as high temps ascend to 90-degrees.
 There is a chance of isolated thunderstorms from late afternoon through Friday evening.

+Saturday, mostly sunny and humid with scattered afternoon thunderstorms.
+There is a marginal threat for a few severe thunderstorms during the afternoon.
+High temps in the upper 80s to 90-degrees behind southerly winds.

 Copyright 2022 WFIE.
 All rights reserved.